himmAllRight/himmAllRight-source/content/post/creating-website-tests-ci.md

 </center>

 Personally, I prefer to always view the test results using the Blue Ocean viewer.
-Once a job completes, simply select the *Tests* tab at the top of the viewer to see the collected test results (this is what the junit steps in our pipeline does).
-If All the tests passed, the page will be green and list all the completed tests.
-If some failed, it will be yellow or red.
-When there are failed tests, they can be clicked, and the row will be expanded to show the failed test's error message and stack trace.
+Once a job completes, select the *Tests* tab at the top of the viewer to see the collected test results (this is what the junit steps in our pipeline does).
+If all the tests passed, the page will be green and list all the completed tests.
+If some failed, it will be yellow.
+When there are failed tests, they can be clicked, and the row will expand to show the failed test's error message and stack trace.
 For my test set, this makes it easy to see which page failed, and even know what status code was *actually* returned in the response (by looking at the stack trace).
 Very helpful!

 ## Conclusion

 There we go!
-Not only do we have the website tests automated as a pipeline, but a *multibranch* pipeline.
+Not only do we now have the website tests automated as a pipeline, but as a *multibranch* pipeline.
 This should help automatically ensure that nothing breaks as I edit and add to the website.
 It will even run the tests against all my PRs, so I can be confident that when I merge to master, it won't slowly degrade my website over time.
 I have one more post about these tests planned, but in the meantime... enjoy Jenkins!